Who Dares Wins (British game show): Bonus round (The Money List)

 The champions are given a new list subject and can win money by giving up to 15 correct answers, as follows:

 After every third correct answer, the team may choose to quit the round and bank their winnings.
 An incorrect answer at any time ends the round and forfeits the accumulated money (money won on previous money lists is safe).
 After 15 correct answers, the team banks the full £50,000 and the round automatically ends.

 There is no limit on the number of games or amount of money that a team can win.
 All winnings are split equally between the teammates.

 Three champion teams chose to leave the show instead of continuing.
 In each case, the next game was played with two new teams.

 Records

 The most games won by a team is 12 by Chrissy from Blackrod and Joe from Canterbury.

-Trish McGowan and Seamus Hussein have won the most money (£170,000).
-They won 8 times.
+Trish McGowan and Seamus Hassain have won the most money (£170,000) winning 8 times.

 Chrissy and Joe are second in terms of winnings, with £165,000 in 12 games, while Nat Moitt and Euan Fleming are third in terms of winnings, with £155,000 in 7 games; they also held the record for the most answers given on a single list, with 40 (for Chemical Elements), until series 7 episode 5 where Hayley and Ranjit managed to name a 52 word list (the words in Bohemian Rhapsody).